 For another way to use them regularly, try replacing the black peppercorns in your pepper grinder with papaya seeds.
-To do this, remove the seeds from the fruit and spread them out between thick paper towels, or better still, a tea towel you don’t mind washing.
+To do this, remove the seeds from the fruit and spread them out between a tea towel you don’t mind washing.

-Rub them quickly between the paper towels or tea towel to remove any attached pieces of fruit.
+Rub them quickly between the tea towel to remove any attached pieces of fruit.
 Wash them and spread out flat to dry on a windowsill in the sunlight for several days.

 If, like myself, you don’t live in the warmest of climates, particularly in winter, a dehydrator is great for these type of jobs and will cut the drying time down to hours.
 Dehydrators are also very useful for soaking and drying nuts and dehydrating fruits and berries for delicious homemade snacks.

 Once the papaya seeds are dry, they actually look quite similar to peppercorns and can be used in just the same way.
 Grinding a couple over a meal, especially protein rich meals, is a simple way to add extra enzymes to your diet and improve your digestive health.